 Welcome to Part 4 of our Behavioural Finance series.
 If you’ve missed the earlier parts of the series, you’ll find our Introduction to Behavioural Finance here, Part 2: Prospect Theory and loss aversion here, and Part 3: Availability and Representativeness here.

 I really hope you’re enjoying our Behavioural Finance series so far.
-In the first three blogs we’ve covered prospect theory and loss aversion, availability and representativeness.
+In the first three blogs, we’ve covered prospect theory and loss aversion, and availability and representativeness.
 And the great thing is, we’re only just getting started.
 Although we won’t be covering all of them, there are a remarkable 188 cognitive biases.
-It’s little wonder that humans can seem hard-wired to screw things up financially, or to make bad decisions over and over again.
+It’s little wonder that humans can seem hard-wired to screw things up financially or to make bad decisions over and over again.

 While these instincts represent a significant threat to investors, they can be a huge opportunity for great financial planners.
 It is crucial for a financial planner to understand these biases and how they affect their clients, so they can be well prepared for their clients’ reactions to certain situations.
 Then they can help them to avoid errors and to focus on making the right decisions over and over again instead.
 The value of this type of coaching over the longer term can be enormous.